 - The Fix & Co.

-The nearest major shopping centre to Long Branch is Sherway Gardens and the big box stores which surround it.
-Sherway is located north of the neighbourhood, and can be easily reached by driving up Browns Line to Evans Avenue, then heading west to Sherway Gate.
+The nearest major shopping center to Long Branch is Sherway Gardens and the big box stores which surround it.
+Sherway is located north of the neighborhood and can be easily reached by driving up Browns Line to Evans Avenue, then heading west to Sherway Gate.
 The TTC's 123 Shorncliffe bus runs from the Long Branch Loop to Kipling Station, stopping at Sherway Gardens in between.

-The neighbourhood has its own Toronto Public Library branch, the aptly named Long Branch Library, found on the corner of 32nd Street and Lake Shore Boulevard West.
+The neighborhood has its own Toronto Public Library branch, the aptly named Long Branch Library, found on the corner of 32nd Street and Lake Shore Boulevard West.

 For community hockey teams, Long Branch Arena is located in Birch Park.
 Birch Park also has public tennis courts, as does Laburnham Park.

 The Lakeshore Campus of Humber College is located just to the east of Long Branch.

 There are several great parks in and around Long Branch.
 Large waterfront parks include Marie Curtis Park at the west end of the neighborhood (home to a public swimming beach), and Colonel Samuel Smith Park in New Toronto (with a public skating trail), the neighborhood immediately east of Long Branch.
 Lenford Park and Long Branch Park offer a lovely waterfront walk in the middle of the neighborhood.
 There are also many pockets of green north of the lake, such as Birch Park and Laburnham Park, mentioned above.